shizenglin/Counting-with-Focus-for-Free/README.md

 <p> &#12288 &#12288 &#12288 &#12288 &#12288 &#12288 &#12288 &#12288 &#12288 Overview of our approach </p>

 <h2> Requirements </h2>
-     1. Ubantu 16.0 or higher
+     1. CUDA 8.0 and Cudnn 7.5 or higher
 <br> 2.
-CUDA 8.0 and Cudnn 7.5 or higher
+GPU memory 10GB or higher
 <br> 3.
-GPU memory 10GB or higher
+Python 2.7
 <br> 4.
-Python 2.7
-<br> 5.
 Tensorflow 1.04 or or higher

 <h2> Data preprocessing </h2>
 <h3> Datasets </h3>